Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full lighting tower 250-hour service procedure (PDF-ready).
+See the first part of the lighting tower 250-hour service procedure below.
+Download the full version above.

 A 250-hour service is the first tier of scheduled preventive maintenance for a diesel lighting tower.
 It is performed every 250 engine hours and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system checks, mast mechanism inspection (winch cable or hydraulic cylinder), light head and lamp checks, electrical testing (auto-start, emergency stop, earthing), trailer frame and wheel inspection, greasing mast pivot points, and enclosure panel checks.
 Unlike a daily pre-start check (which confirms the unit is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, and testing mechanical and electrical systems.
 It is typically performed by a qualified mechanic or electrician.